 That's it.
-Complete Elasticsearch cluster.
+Complete Elasticsearch cluster will be automatically created.
 If you want to add another one, you just create a new yaml file.
 One operator can manage multiple Elasticsearch clusters.
 I will try to answer some questions you may have:

 How well written operator should look like?

 A really good written operator is a Prometheus from CoreOS.
-Check it here https://coreos.com/operators/prometheus/docs/latest/user-guides/getting-started.html.
 CoreOS introduced operators as a business logic in the first place.

 Can I use custom Elasticsearch Docker image?

 The Elasticsearch Docker image used by this operator consists of more layers.
-You can check those repos in the exact order:
+You can check those repositories in the exact order: